 Drupal was launched in 2001.
 It is an open source content management framework written in PHP and distributed under General Public License (GNU).
 It is used in appx.
 2.2 % websites as a back-end framework and out of this Drupal 8 is used in 0.2% of the sites.
 It has a wide number of applications from personal blogging to government and corporate websites.

-As per Wiki, Drupal is well supported and comprises around 1.3 million members who contribute significantly by designing modules and adding to the functionality.
+Drupal in Wikipedia is well supported and comprises around 1.3 million members who contribute significantly by designing modules and adding to the functionality.
 Drupal is counted among the best CMS platforms.
 It has many advanced features and to program for Drupal you need a basic knowledge of PHP and HTML.

 Drupal pitches as an enterprise web framework and provides developers a sophisticated API.
 In March 2016, Drupal 8 is launched with 200 features and offers the new standards for building incredible digital experience to small enterprise and business.